On reduction and normalization in the computational core: The Operational Properties of

 First, observe that the set of computations $\ComTerm$ defined in \Cref{sec:compcal} is a subset of the terms $\Lambda^!$, and moreover it is closed under $\redbc$ reduction (exactly as in \Cref{prop:closure_red}).
-Second, observe that the restriction of context and surface contexts to computations, give exactly the grammar defined in \Cref{sec:compcal}.
-Then $(\ComTerm, \redbb)$ and $(\ComTerm,\redbc)$ are in fact \emph{the same}, and: \begin{itemize} \item $M\redbb N$ if and only if $M\redbc N$. \item $M\sredbb N$ if and only if $M\sredbc N$. \end{itemize}
+Second, observe that the restriction of contexts and surface contexts to computations, gives exactly the grammar defined in \Cref{sec:compcal}.
+Then $(\ComTerm, \redbb)$ and $(\ComTerm,\redbc)$ are in fact \emph{the same}, and for every $M, N \in \ComTerm$: \begin{itemize} \item $M\redbb N$ if and only if $M\redbc N$. \item $M\sredbb N$ if and only if $M\sredbc N$. \end{itemize}